cylc/cylc-doc/src/user-guide/writing-suites.rst

 Suicide Triggers
 """"""""""""""""

+.. tutorial:: Suicide Trigger Tutorial <tut-cylc-suicide-triggers>

 Suicide triggers take tasks out of the suite.
 This can be used for automated failure recovery.
-The following :cylc:conf:`flow.cylc` listing and accompanying graph show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the suite (you can run the *AutoRecover.async* example suite to see how this works).
+The following :cylc:conf:`flow.cylc` listing and accompanying :term:`graph` show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the suite (you can run the *AutoRecover.async* example suite to see how this works).
 The dashed graph edges ending in solid dots indicate suicide triggers, and the open arrowheads indicate conditional triggers as usual.
-Suicide triggers are ignored by default in the graph view, unless you toggle them on with *View* ``->`` *Options* ``->`` *Ignore Suicide Triggers*.

 ..
 Need to use a 'container' directive to get centered image with left-aligned caption (as required for code block text).